Providing Divorce Mediation Services Throughout California

 The high-earning spouse pays the alimony to the other spouse because of income disparity.
 The higher the income disparity, the more spousal support will be needed for a longer period of time.

-However, the court also considers each individual’s income capacity (future income potential, age, education, and work experience) before awarding alimony
+However, the court also considers each individual’s income capacity (future income potential, age, education, and work experience) before awarding alimony.

 2. Spouses Marriage Length

-The spouses’ marriage length (long-term, mid-term, short-term, etc.) also influences support orders.
 The general rule is spousal support is paid for half the length of the marriage for marriages that are less than 10 years of length.

 For marriages that are 10 years or longer, the court will not include a termination date.

-Basically, the judge must give the parties time to see if the supporting spouse has been able to become self-supporting.
 The paying spouse can request the court to terminate at a later time – the general thought is after half the length of the marriage plus one year.

-3. Spouses’ Standard of Living and CA Spousal Support Maintenance
+3. Spouses’ Standard of Living

 Divorce brings significant changes in couples’ lifestyles.
 During marriage, couples share debts, property, accounts, and assets.